John Hunter Hospital: Overview

 The John Hunter health complex consists of 820 beds in total, and is co-located next to the 174 bed Newcastle Private Hospital, as well as the regional Hunter Area Pathology Service which provides tertiary level pathology testing.
 The complex consists of a single building, which is divided into 694 adult beds and another 126 paediatric beds in the John Hunter Children's Hospital.

+The hospital was constructed to replace the Royal Newcastle Hospital which was extensively damaged during the 1989 Newcastle earthquake.
+Its completion was considered critical by the then-government and was constructed mainly by local construction firm D.F.
+McCloy both ahead of time and under budget.
+The building was officially opened by the Premier of New South Wales, Liberal Nick Greiner, on 25 May 1991.

-The Royal Newcastle Centre (formerly Royal Newcastle Hospital), opened as an extension wing to the John Hunter Hospital in April 2006, providing 144 of these beds.
+The Royal Newcastle Centre, opened as an extension wing to the John Hunter Hospital in April 2006, providing 144 of these beds.
 Patients from the Hunter Region and beyond are referred to John Hunter for treatment in a range of specialities.
 The John Hunter Children's Hospital and Royal Newcastle Centre are located within the same building as the John Hunter Hospital.
-Also on the same grounds are Rankin Park Hospital (Rehab), Newcastle Private Hospital and the Hunter Medical Research Institute (HMRI).
+Also on the same hospital campus is the Rankin Park Hospital for rehabilitation, Newcastle Private Hospital and the Hunter Medical Research Institute.

+In 2018, Liberal Minister of Health, Brad Hazzard, and Minister for the Hunter, Taylor Martin, announced construction of the 'John Hunter Health and Innovation Precinct' project which rebuilds a new emergency, birthing, neonatal, and operating theatres as well as a new helipad at the hospital.
+Construction firm Multiplex won the tender to complete the build.